-In the recent years, rains have changed their way.
+In recent years, rains have changed their way.
 They no longer remain the same, especially during July and August.
 Increasing unplanned urbanization has taken a toll on the natural beauty and no matter how hard Environmental agencies are trying, they cant restore the rhythm of monsoons anymore.
-Things like global warming have infact made the rains pour in tits and bits round the year even in extreme winters.
+Things like global warming have in fact made the rains pour in tits and bits around the year even in extreme winters.

-Monsoons came and went but I never cared for I sought it as an hindrance to daily routines.
+Monsoons came and went but I never cared for I sought it as a hindrance to daily routines.
 It always brought extra work.
-Putting raincoats while driving two wheeler and need to remove specks was a minor thing.
+Putting raincoats while driving two-wheelers and need to remove specks was a minor thing.
 While the major issue was to drive all the way from home to office through flooded roads and potholes.

-And my office location, Alas !
-One has to fold the pants upto knees, put chappals and walk all the way through highly infected waterlogged parking lot before ultimately climbing staircase to second floor.
+And my office location, Alas!
+One has to hold the pants up to knees, put chappals and walk all the way through a highly infected waterlogged parking lot before ultimately climbing the staircase to the second floor.

-Now, I enjoy thinking of it.
-Sitting with a cuppa of hot brewed tea by the side of window pane, I feel the drizzling joy drenching my body nourishing my soul.
+Now, I enjoy thinking about it.
+Sitting with a cuppa of hot brewed tea by the side of the window pane, I feel the drizzling joy drenching my body nourishing my soul.

 Suddenly, coming to the west has made me forget those odd years and my heart yearns more for those that can be easily recalled from childhood.
-It’s hard to see the similarly between these two rains but yes, it successfully provokes the insane past of Himalayas in me and my nostalgic past.
+It’s hard to see the similarities between these two showers of rain but yes, it successfully provokes the insane past of the Himalayas in me and my nostalgic past.

 I feel devoid to say that I shall take shelter to Indian monsoons once again in my dreams.